Huriphoonado/cld-shanghai/homework-next.md

 ### Create
 #### Cloud Valley
+Fill out the right side.

 #### SSO
+Further review

 #### Tinkamo
 Find an experience created with a Scratch extension.
 Tinker with it and report back in one or more slides in your ***Design Journal***.
-How does the example work and what What do the new extension blocks afford?
+How does the example work?
+What do the new extension blocks afford?
 Do they make sense or are they confusing?
-What would you add or change about the extension?
+What would you add to or change about the extension?
+Be prepared to show off your extension on Thursday.

 You might want to check out the following extensions:
 * [ScratchX + Spotify](https://ericrosenbaum.github.io/spotify-extension/)
 * [Performamatics](https://scratch.mit.edu/studios/222541/) (music modules built in Scratch)
 * [Cognimates AI Library](http://mitmedialab.github.io/cognimates-website/).
 [Try extensions here](https://codelab.cognimates.me) by clicking in the bottom left corner to add.